lunarphp/lunar/docs/src/extending/admin-hub.md

 ### Exporting Records

-GetCandy comes with basic exporter for each supported table.
+Lunar comes with basic exporter for each supported table.
 You're free to add your own, here's what it could look like:

 ```php
 <?php